-Whenever you need to recruit an SDR, you should take into consideration that the role is part of a process automation and is quite intensive.
-Their daily job is to qualify the lead and contact prospects with a cold call.
-Thus, Sales Reps must generate interest in the prospect, always aiming to close a quality meeting for the Account Executive.
+Whenever you need to recruit an SDR, you should take into consideration that the role is part of an automated process and is quite rigurous.

-Want to read more fresh content about the role of an SDR?
+Want to read more fresh content about the role of an SDR and sales teams?
 Check out more articles.